This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Compact Varieties and Fast-Growing Crops

-Master succession planting by sowing lettuce every two weeks for nonstop salads.
+Master succession planting by sowing lettuce every two weeks for continuous salads.
+Container crops like ‘Tom Thumb’ lettuce heads reach just 4-5 inches, perfect for single-serve portions.

 Utilizing Vertical Space

-- Install hanging systems on sturdy fences for cascading strawberries and cherry tomatoes
+- Install stacked planters on sturdy fences for maximum growing layers

 Growing in Containers and Hanging Baskets